Skip to main content

 Equity Assessment Report and Findings

 Recognizing that no colonial institution is immune to systemic racism and oppression, WAG-Qaumajuq made an important decision to be proactive in efforts to pursue decolonization, foster antiracism in its practices, and create a safe, equitable environment for all employees and the visiting public.
-After a year-long process surveying staff anonymously, interviewing staff and management, both past and present, reviewing Gallery policies and procedures, and conducting planned and anonymous site visits, Equitable Solutions Consulting delivered a comprehensive report with recommendations to the Leadership Team of WAG-Qaumajuq.
-The objective of the report was to identify the ways in which systemic oppressions may be manifesting within the institution, and provide findings and actionable recommendations that may be taken to commence remediation.
+After a year-long process surveying staff anonymously, interviewing staff and management, both past and present, reviewing our policies and procedures, and conducting planned and anonymous site visits, Equitable Solutions Consulting delivered a report identifying ways in which systemic oppressions were manifesting within the institution.
+The report provides findings and actionable recommendations that may be taken to commence remediation.
+Staff are currently working together to put an action plan in place.
+Progress updates will continue to be shared on this page.

 The outside of the Qaumajuq Inuit art centre at night.